Integration with Mine Scheduling Packages

 MiningMath doesn’t necessarily compete against mine scheduling optimization packages.
 The only concept we and all research centers worldwide recommend mining companies to overcome is the one related to Pit Optimization, due to the set of problems you have to face when dealing with such technology.

-Therefore, even our simplest module, MM-LITE, has more features to generate nested pits with better control so that you could design better pushbacks and define a mine schedule using your preferred tool.
+Therefore, even our simplest module has more features to generate nested pits with better control so that you could design better pushbacks and define a mine schedule using your preferred tool.
 The reason why this software can deliver such results is the Direct Block Scheduling methodology based on Mixed Integer Linear Programming (MILP) model and proprietary heuristics.
 Check other technical details and related research here.

 MiningMath also allows you to generate optimized pushbacks, which could facilitate your design process and guide your mine schedule while using other software packages.
 Notice that our tool is an optimizer that simply breaks the whole deposit (your block model) into smaller pieces, aiming for maximum Net Present Value, but respecting as many constraints as you wish: